MASTURBATION AND BODYBUILDING: DOES “FAPPING” = LESS GAINS?

-However, the truth is that I actually DO think most guys will be better off by moderating this area of their lives, as I do believe it has legitimate benefits in terms of maximizing motivation, focus and productivity among other things.
+However, the truth is that I actually DO think most guys will be better off by moderating this area of their lives, as I do believe it has legitimate benefits in terms of maximizing motivation to workout (among other things), focus and productivity among other things.

 If you find that a reduction in overall frequency leads to positive psychological effects which then carries over and benefits you both in and out of the gym, then obviously you should aim to moderate it.